v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/directives/const-directive.md

 ---
 # <a name="const-directive"></a>#Const — dyrektywa

-Defines conditional compiler constants for Visual Basic.
+Definiuje warunkowe stałe kompilatora dla Visual Basic.

 ## <a name="syntax"></a>Składnia